Haripriya132006/Tracelets/README.md

-# Tracelets - Indoor Navigation System
+# Tracelets - Tracing from Maps & Blueprints
 > **Pin.
 Trace.
 Navigate.**

+## Indoor Navigation System

 **Tracelets** is a hardware-free indoor navigation platform designed to help users navigate complex infrastructures—such as universities, hospitals, and malls—using digital blueprints.
 Unlike GPS, which fails indoors, Tracelets uses graph-based pathfinding algorithms to provide accurate room-to-room directions.